espocrm/documentation/user-guide/case-management.md

 Administrator can create a [portal](../administration/portal.md) where customers will be able to create cases.

-Since portal users automatically follow their cases, they will receive email notifications about new messages in the Stream.
+Since portal users automatically follow cases they created, they will receive email notifications about new messages in the case's stream.

 ## See also